 - Biologist Sina Ghaemmaghami Honored with a National Science Foundation Early Career Award

-- Dr. Vera Gorbunova has been selected to receive the 15,000€ Longevity Research Award 2013 organized by the ADPS in partnership with Allianz, France, which support scientists for the development of a high quality scientific research to better understand the mechanisms of aging and to find innovative and effective solutions to delay aging.
-The award ceremony will take place in January.
+- Dr. Vera Gorbunova selected to receive the 15,000€ Longevity Research Award 2013, supporting scientists for the development of a high quality scientific research to better understand the mechanisms of aging & to find innovative & effective solutions to delay aging.

 - A Homely Rodent May Hold Cancer-Fighting Clues